wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-minimum-ha-cluster.md

 2. To allow the two nodes to use same persistence storage, you need to configure RDBMS persistence configuration under `state.persistence`.
 The following is a configuration for db-based file persistence.

     !!! info
         This step covers persistent configuration.
+For this purpose, you can use MySQL, MSSQL, POSTGRES and Oracle database types.
+For more information about the supported database types, see [Configuring Data Sources](configuring-data-sources.md).

     ```
      - state.persistence: